abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 **Tip:** The `--to-revision` flag can be omitted if you wish to just go back to the previous configuration.

-4) Immediatly watch the Pods.
+4) Immediately watch the Pods.
 ```
 $ kubectl get pods --show-labels --watch
 ```